Emmotes/ic_spoilers/docs/apothecary_notary.md

 # Apothecary / Notary System

-The presumed date for this system is either on 12 March 2025 with the release of Sheila.
-Though it could come out before then.
+The presumed date for this system on 12 March 2025 with the release of Sheila - though it could come out before then.

-Very little is known about this system at preset.
+Very little is known about this system at present.
 We have a few references in the definitions - but most of what we "know" is from Dev Insights.

 ## Currency

-We know from Sheila that will have its own unique currency because Sheila will scavenge it from bosses.
-We don't yet know how it will be attained otherwise though.
+We know from Sheila that will have its own unique currency called Potion Reagents because Sheila will scavenge them from bosses.
+We don't yet know how they'll be attained otherwise though.

+There could also be another currency because there's a text define called `legendary_vessels` (just like there's one for `potion_reagents`).

 ## Legendary Grade Potions